2019-2021

 Outcome & Opportunties

 Within one month of launch, cancellation-related check calls dropped 37%, loads meeting all requirements 12+ hours before pickup increased 42%, and last-minute rate changes fell 39%.
-The solution established a foundation for future enhancements, including dynamic alerts, automated pre-checks, and profile-driven validations.
+The solution created a foundation for future enhancements like dynamic alerts, automated pre-checks, and profile-driven validations.